Optimal-size clique transversals in chordal graphs: Clique transversals in chordal graphs

 We now modify the basic algorithm to save at least one \zloty{} while processing each branch of an input nice tree-decomposition.

 \begin{lemma} There exists a cash-preserving clique transversal algorithm that saves at least one \zloty{} when processing the nodes of each branch of an input nice tree-decomposition. \end{lemma}

 \begin{proof} Consider a branch rooted at a node $r$.
 Observe that we can freely choose the order in which the nodes of the branch are processed provided that all the descendants of each node are processed before the node itself.
-In particular, if we find an order such that at least one of the good rules are used, we save one \zloty{} as desired.
+In particular, if we find an order such that at least one of the good rules is used, we save one \zloty{} as desired.

-Let $u$ be an arbitrary leaf node of the branch and let $u_0=u,u_1,\ldots,u_\ell=r$ be the path from $u$ to $r$.
+Let $u$ be an arbitrary leaf node of the branch and let $u_0=u,u_1,\ldots,u_\ell=r$ be the path from $u$ to $r$ in $T$.
 Furthermore, let $\alpha$ and $\beta$ be the two vertices of the clique corresponding to $r$ that are also contained in the clique corresponding to the parent of $r$.
 The node $u$ will be the first node of the branch to be processed.
 Suppose first that the clique corresponding to $u$ has two vertices that are not contained in the clique corresponding to $u_1$.
 This implies that $u$ corresponds to a $4$-clique.
+Also note that the two such vertices are associated with the node $u$ only, in particular, they cannot be contained in a distinguished tuple.
 Hence, the first two rules that apply are either Rules B5 and G3 or Rule G5 twice.
 In both cases, a good rule is applied and hence at least one \zloty{} is saved.
 The remaining nodes of the branch can be processed in an arbitrary order.

 If the clique corresponding to $u$ has exactly one vertex not contained in the clique corresponding to $u_1$, then either Rule B5 or Rule G5 is the first rule to apply.
 In the latter case, a good rule is applied, so we need only analyze the former.
 We process all nodes of the branch in an arbitrary order, but stipulate that the nodes $u_1,\ldots,u_{\ell}$ are to be processed last.
 We can assume that no good rules are applied while the branch is processed---otherwise, one \zloty{} is saved.
 In particular, the distinguished triple created by Rule B5 during the removal of the node $u$ cannot cease to exist before processing the node $u_1$ (without applying Rule G4).